Traumatic Brain Injury Lawyers Serving Maryland, Virginia And DC

 - You voluntarily decided to engage in the activity.

-Preventable Injuries: Many sports-related concussions are truly accidental and assumption of the risk may prevent recovery.
-However, where another person’s conduct amounts to certain levels of negligence or reckless, leading to a risk that was preventable, this defense will not work.
+Preventable Injuries: Many sports-related concussions are truly accidental, and the assumption of the risk may prevent recovery.
+However, where another person’s conduct amounts to certain levels of negligence or recklessness, leading to a risk that was preventable, this defense will not work.
 You may be able to obtain compensation from: